kenanwang/kenanwang.github.io/resources.md

 ---

 ### Product Management
-A product is something one person builds to help another person acheive something, an outcome.
-The industrial revolution allowed products to be built at scale.
-This is even [more true in the digital age](https://stratechery.com/2015/aggregation-theory/).

-The result is customer choice.
-In this competitive environment, companies survive by creating unique value through [R&D and by building brand loyalty](https://en.wikipedia.org/wiki/Procter_%26_Gamble).
-But, the activities of the product company from R&D through marketing must be organized around [outcomes that customers want](https://www.christenseninstitute.org/theory/jobs-to-be-done/).

-This is the chief responsibility of the Product Manager.
-[Shreyas Doshi](https://x.com/shreyas/status/1477797445169860610?lang=en) says the role is to "define the product & orchestrate actions across the org to enable its success".

-The canonical book on software product management is Marty Cagan's [*Inspired*](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers/dp/1119387507).
-The newsletter every product manager should read is [Lenny's Newsletter](https://www.lennysnewsletter.com/).
-They serve as nice complements: *Inspired* is more theoretical, Lenny's Newsletter is more practical.

-Ken Norton's [classic essay on how to hire product managers](https://www.bringthedonuts.com/essays/productmanager.html) doubles as instructions on how to be hired.
+Product managers decide what should be built to create and keep customers.
+To do so, they must understand the [outcomes that customers want](https://www.christenseninstitute.org/theory/jobs-to-be-done/), map that upstream to positive impacts for the company (ROIC and growth), and map that downstream to [inputs that the team can control](https://commoncog.com/goodharts-law-not-useful/).
+For these reasons, product managers must have [customer, business, and technical savvy](https://commoncog.com/business-expertise/).

-Product management is strategic. [*7 Powers: The Foundations of Business Strategy*](https://www.amazon.com/7-Powers-Foundations-Business-Strategy/dp/0998116319) describes how companies disrupt or maintain competitive positions.
-To add to this, Ben Thompson's [Statechery blog and podcast](https://stratechery.com/concepts/) analyzes tech news with a strategic lens.
+Product companies face tough competition, therefore product management is fundamentally strategic. [*7 Powers*](https://www.amazon.com/7-Powers-Foundations-Business-Strategy/dp/0998116319) is a strong introduction to business strategy.
+To add to this, Ben Thompson's [Statechery blog](https://stratechery.com/concepts/) analyzes tech news with a strategic lens.

+Two truisms of software are change and speed, therefore software product managers operate under high uncertainty.
+Marty Cagan's [*Inspired*](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers/dp/1119387507) describes how to make smarter bets, and is the canonical book on solving this core problem.
+Furthermore, the organization must be setup to [operate with agility](https://hbr.org/1986/01/the-new-new-product-development-game).

+Much of my career has been at start ups.
 From the perspective of an investor-founder, Michael Seibel breaks down [building products at start ups](https://www.youtube.com/watch?v=C27RVio2rOs) with great clarity.

-A lot of product training sucks, [Jeff Patton's course](https://jpattonassociates.com/) does not, he teaches you scrum/agile as a framework, a set of practices and most importantly as a mindset, starting from [first principles](https://hbr.org/1986/01/the-new-new-product-development-game).

-If you are an enterprise product manager it pays to understand how companies ensure productivity, there is no better book on this than [*High Output Management*](https://a.co/d/aF67BI5).
+Lastly, product managers are judged in the end by what gets shipped, [*High Output Management*](https://a.co/d/aF67BI5) describes how to create productive teams.
+[Making Things Happen](https://www.amazon.com/Making-Things-Happen-Mastering-Management/dp/0596517718/) gets into the nitty gritty of software project management, which product managers must be at least familiar with.

+Couple interesting product managers to follow are: [Shreyas Doshi](https://x.com/shreyas), and [Lenny's Newsletter](https://www.lennysnewsletter.com/).

 ### Writing
 Good writing produces good thinking.